Halynsky/node-sql-reader/README.md

 * `runSqlFile(filepath: string, runnerFn: (query: string) => void)`
 Parse all queries from sql file and runs runnerFn for each of them.
 * `runSqlFileAsync(filepath: string, runnerFn: (query: string) => Promise<any>): Promise<any>`
-Parse all queries from sql file and runs runnerFn for each of them.
-Has an async version.
+Parse all queries from sql file and runs runnerFn for each of them in ASYNC mode.

 ## Features requests / bugs
 Feature requests and bugs on [github](https://github.com/Halynsky/node-sql-reader)